Ehrengard: The Art of Seduction

-Ehrengard: The Art of Seduction is a 2023 Danish romantic comedy period drama written by Anders August and directed by his father Bille August.
+Ehrengard: The Art of Seduction (Ehrengard: Forførelsens kunst) is a 2023 Danish romantic comedy period drama written by Anders August and directed by his father Bille August.
 It is based on the novel Ehrengard (1963) by Karen Blixen.

 Plot

 In the fictional kingdom of Babenhausen, the artist Cazotte is hired by the Grand Duchess to help her son, Prince Lothar, marry and produce an heir.
-The plan backfires when Prince Lothar and Princess Ludmilla conceive a child several months before their wedding.
+The plan backfires when Prince Lothar and Princess Ludmilla conceive a child five months before their wedding.
 The Prince and Princess go into hiding at Rosenbad, accompanied by Ehrengard, as lady-in-waiting, and Cazotte.
 While the Grand Duke's cousins, the Marbods, try to discover what is going on, Cazotte attempts to woo Ehrengard.
 After an unsuccessful attempt by the Marbods to kidnap the baby, Ehrengard protects the Princess and the real truth of the matter by telling the Marbods that she is the mother of the child.
 In the end, Cazotte reveals his better-known identity as Casanova.